Think-and-Dev/gitbook-docs-test/docs/integration/example-code-redeeming-free-doc.md

-# Example code redeeming Free DOC
+# Example code redeeming Free RDOC

-In the following example we will show how to invoke redeemFreeDoc from Money on Chain contract.This method allows to redeem DOC outside the settlement and they are limited by user balance.
-Check the [DOC redeemption section](redeeming-docs.md) for more details.
+In the following example we will show how to invoke redeemFreeStableTokenVendors from Money on Chain contract.
+This method allows to redeem RDOC outside the settlement and they are limited by user balance.
+Check the [RDOC redeemption section](redeeming-docs.md) for more details.

 We will learn how to:

-- Get the maximum amount of DOC available to redeem.
+- Get the maximum amount of RDOC available to redeem.
-- Get DOC balance of an account.
+- Get RDOC balance of an account.
-- Redeem DOCs.
+- Redeem RDOC.

 You can find code examples into _/examples_ dir.
 We will use **truffle** and **testnet** network.
 First we create a new node project.

 ```
-mkdir example-redeem-free-doc
+mkdir example-redeem-free-stabletoken
-cd example-redeem-free-doc
+cd example-redeem-free-stabletoken
 npm init
 ```